Victor2266/The-Fluid-Toy/README.md

 ### Sandbox Mode
 - **Dual Purpose**:
-  1. Player experimentation with all fluid/types
+  1. Player can freely play and experiment with all fluid and obstacle types
   2. Performance benchmarking environment
 - **Continuous Integration**: Always updated with latest features